 7. Pick up Computer Networks Knowledge 📡

 Embedded IoT learners that start out with Arduino often find themselves lost navigating their path beyond Arduino.
 Most learners have aspirations to eventually build expertise for a certain embedded application area or industry like automotive, aerospace, industrial, or what have you.
 This makes things even more confusing as a learner starts seeing all these different job requirements and terms they're not familiar with that make their heads spin.
 The thing is, no matter what industry the learner eventually picks, it all comes down to one thing, foundations.
 Beyond that, the learner can pick specialization areas where they can build expertise.
 In this post, I lay out 7 steps every Arduino learner should take to build such foundations to enable the next step in their career.
 Have any questions?
 Are there any other topics you think a learner should cover?
 Share your thoughts in the comments below 👇.
-If you found this useful, make sure you subscribe to the newsletter here to stay informed about new blog posts.

 Did you find this article valuable?